gowseshaik/homelab/docs/git/View your configured for Git.md

-Use the following command to view your configured Git username:
+Use the following command to view your configured Git for your username:
 ```bash
 git config user.name
 ```
 ### 🔍 Additional:
 - To check global username:
     ```bash
     git config --global user.name
     ```
 - To see all Git config values:
     ```bash
     git config --list